carlosdagos/blog/posts/2016-05-26-happy-haskell-scala-development-in-nvim.markdown

 <img src="../images/posts_2016-05-26-haskell.png" alt="Haskell Dev" />
 </a>

+In the case of Haskell, I had to hack my way through it actually to get it to work with deoplete.
+It uses [`ghc-mod`](https://github.com/DanielG/ghc-mod), which was breaking when installed globally with cabal.
+So I downloaded it from github and compiled it from source in a cabal sandbox.
+Then I just moved the executable file to my `~/Librar/Haskell/bin/` path.
+Problem solved, but there's a voice in my head telling me I'll pay in the near future for such insolence.

 ## Conclusion

 The change was fast and painless.
 It feels like I'm in the same familiar